[Updated August 22, 2021]

 Other activities include a tractor tour of the apple orchards, a farm winery and tasting room, a restaurant, and a store selling everything from fresh North GA apples and their famous fried apple pies to hard apple cider, jams and preserves, and more.

-As a lifelong resident, Christmas in Georgia has always been special to me.
+As a lifelong resident of the state, Christmas in Georgia has always been special to me.
 But Christmas in Blue Ridge is truly magical, casting its iconic small mountain town charm in the warm, glowing lights of the holiday season.

 The Blue Ridge, Georgia Christmas events usually begin in mid-November with the annual Holiday Show & Sale of arts & crafts at The Art Center.